-Following adoption and approval of the Streetcar ASP by the City Council and TxDOT SSOA, DART senior leadership will begin ASP implementation, which will include combining the two (2) departments into one (1) oversight authority for hazard management.
+Following adoption and approval of the Streetcar ASP by the City Council and TxDOT SSOA, DART senior leadership will begin ASP implementation.

 Dallas Streetcar ASP is intended to support the hazard management process (HMP) by outlining the process for hazard identification, review and mitigation.
 The HMP is structured to adhere to the requirements of the TxDOT SSO Program Standard.
 Per application of the HMP for any hazard identified as an "unacceptable hazardous condition", the IndustrySafe® is configured to report such types of hazardous conditions to TxDOT SSO.
 In addition, the appropriate safety committee will investigate, led by Operations Safety.
 At conclusion, the final investigation report will be provided to TxDOT SSO for review and comment.
 Any corrective action plans developed because of the investigation will be reviewed by TxDOT SSO, which retains the authority to request a status briefing on any unacceptable hazardous condition investigation.